 If you wish to submit a hard copy of the tax extension form, page 4 of the form has the address where you can send the form and your payment.

-Why would I use a crypto tax extension?
+Why would I use a cryptocurrency tax extension?

 Since it doesn’t put off your IRS payments, you might be wondering what the benefits of a tax extension are at all.
 The main one is that it buys you more time to get your paperwork in order.
 Yes, you will still be paying a ballpark estimate of course, but with cryptocurrency, it can be a little more challenging to find your cost basis and other information you need to know to file your return by the standard tax filing deadline.
 Having more time to conduct research can be a smart strategy.